Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 5. Makes it way easier to collaborate, especially over remote repositories hosting services, such as [github](www.github.com).
 6. most importantly, every version will be consistent with the file available at that stage, e.g. input files, other libraries...etc... helping the _repeatability_ across different versions.

-There are different version control systems, but the most used in physics is [git](https://homes.cs.washington.edu/~mernst/advice/version-control.html) (jk, the most used is file naming madness, but git comes soon after that).
+There are different version control systems, but the most used in physics is [git](https://homes.cs.washington.edu/~mernst/advice/version-control.html) (jk, the most used is the file naming madness, but git comes just after that).

 I suggest students to make a [github student developer account](https://education.github.com/pack), is free, is simple, and you will have private repository while you study.
-An alternative, if you don't have to work with me, being of course [gitlab](gitlab.com).
-But I find the github community larger and more active.
+An alternative, if you don't have to work with me, is of course [gitlab](gitlab.com).
+However, I find the github community larger and more active.
 I have a [github account](https://github.com/AndreaIdini), and an active little [outreach group](https://github.com/Scienza).
-Repository hosts, such as github, often include several features to help with collaborative developement: issue tracking, project management and statistics just to name a few.
+Repository hosts, such as github, often include several features to help with collaborative development: issue tracking, project management and statistics just to name a few.

 Another important modern tool for collaboration, especially to report to your advisors (especially when the advisor is me) are notebooks.
 Taking the name and inspiration from mathematica's notebook interface, they are documents able to run code within the document itself.

 Jupyter project has recently released an open-source version [Jupyter notebook](https://ipython.org/notebook.html), initially for python (with the iPython name) now supporting kernels of different languages (including C++ and Fortran).
 Are an excellent way to register and report your progresses, together with a versioning control system, since it basically guarantees [3 of the 5 Rs](#a-good-scientific-program).

 ### Modern IDE

 You can use vim or emacs and live happily forever (especially emacs is very complete).
-Or even more basic, you can use a notepad editor, like **gedit** and never go beyond the synthax highlighting.
-There are however more modern (which doesn't mean better) integrated development environments (IDEs) available around.
+Or even more basic, you can use a notepad editor, like **gedit** and never go beyond the syntax highlighting.
+There are however modern (which doesn't mean better) integrated development environments (IDEs) around and would be wise to check it out, to be sure that your are using the best tool you can afford.

 These modern editors are much more than a notebook under steroids, but include several useful features.
-From code folding and refactoring, to online visualization of notebooks.
+From code folding and refactoring, to live visualization of notebooks.
 Most importantly, graphical debugging.

 You should find the editor/IDE that keeps you more focused, and quicker (that usually means pressing the least number of buttons and looking up less time as possible a cheatsheet).
 If that means something old, or very simple, or very flashy and frowned upon in the serious-ish world of theoretical physics.
-However, there are not that many editors that properly support Fortran:
+However, there are not that many editors that properly support Fortran and are multiplatform:

-- **Eclipse** a huge editor, with a new initiative dedicated to scientific computing.
+- **Eclipse** a huge editor, with a new initiative dedicated to [scientific computing](http://www.eclipse.org/downloads/packages/release/photon/rc2/eclipse-ide-scientific-computing).
 Is one of the few (and probably the best) development environment for parallel computing.
 - **Geany** on the other side of the spectrum, slightly more than a notepad.
 Has one-button build & run, and proper folding of fortran code, which is pretty nice.
 - **Atom** is the most "hackable" editor, that is is customizable and scriptable.
-Very fun to use and misuse
+Very fun to use and misuse.
 - **Visual Studio Code** a pleasant discovery.
 Is minimal but modern and works well.
 Has several interesting features, including remote coding sessions.
 PS: despite being a Microsoft product, it is opensource and totally free to use.

 ### Debugger

-Soon or later you will have to learn how to debug a code, that it to understand what is wrong with it.
+Sooner or later you will have to learn how to debug a code, that it to understand what is wrong with it.
 Why it crashes or give unexpected results.
 The (extremely) old fashioned (but popular) way is to insert lines of writing variables.
 Is effective, but rarely as much as a well-setted debugger.

-Debuggers do not need to printout anything particular and presetted, because they register the whole status of the machine.
+Debuggers do not need to printout anything particular and pre-setted, because they register the whole status of the machine.
 That is, you can see every variable defined in the code up to a _breaking point_ line.

 Every _compiler_ has an associated debugger.
 [Gnu debugger](https://www.tutorialspoint.com/gnu_debugger) `gdb` is the most popular debugger for linux, associated to the `gcc` compiler (and works also in fortran). `lldb` is the "Apple version" associated to `clang` and works only for C/C++.

-These debuggers can be used from terminal, but give their best in a proper IDE since is possible to see the machine status at a glance, and inserting breaking points direcly in the editor.
+These debuggers can be used from terminal, but give their best in a proper IDE since is possible to see the machine status at a glance, and inserting breaking points directly in the editor.

 Other than debuggers there are profilers and analysers.
 Profilers run your code taking notes on the execution time in each subroutine.
 Code analysers, analyses your code (ether at runtime or through the source code) to find out potential problems.